pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1058-Add_new_motors_into_spectrometer.rst

 Features
 --------
-- Add two new thorlabs ZST213 into TMOSpectrometer
+- N/A

 Device Updates
 --------------
-- Add Thorlabs ZST213
+- Add two new thorlabs ZST213 into TMOSpectrometer, lens_pitch and lens_yaw.

 New Devices
 -----------
-- Thorlabs ZST 213 x 2
+- N/A

 Bugfixes
 --------